kamalsoft/SpeakSphere/docs/FEATURES.md

 This phase will introduce new ways for users to interact with the platform.

 - **Voice Inquiries**: Users will be able to speak to the chatbot for a hands-free experience, which includes integrating Speech-to-Text (STT) and Text-to-Speech (TTS) services.
+- **Live Agent Escalation**: The voice service will support transferring the user to a human agent upon request or when the AI cannot handle a query.